Big campaign question for Democrats: Focus on Jan. 6 or not?

 Democrat Terry McAuliffe’s messages to voters often incorporated former President Donald Trump and his role in sparking the insurrection.
 He ran television ads featuring grainy images of the Capitol assault accompanied by video of Virginia Republicans pledging allegiance to a flag carried at the attack.

-Yet in a state that President Joe Biden carried by 10 percentage points, McAuliffe lost by two points.
+Yet in a state that President Joe Biden carried by 10 percentage points, McAuliffe lost by 2 points.

 Former McAuliffe campaign aide Christina Freundlich insists the Jan.
 6 focus was an “important piece of the Trump puzzle” that helped energize Democrats, particularly in a state just across the Potomac River from the Capitol.
 But she questioned whether Democrats in other states should rely on the strategy.